-Redeemer Christian High School is a member of Edvance, a service organization established in 1952 which provides an organizational umbrella for over 75 schools and 12,000 students across Ontario at the elementary and secondary levels.
+Redeemer Christian High School is a member of Edvance, a service organization established in 1952 which provides an organizational umbrella for over more than 75 schools and 12,000 students across Ontario and eastern Canada at the elementary and secondary levels.
 Edvance supports its member schools with curriculum development and educational, legal and organizational advice (www.edvance.ca).